-- ∇ Canadian junior diamond mining company trading in Canada on the TSX Venture Exchange trading under the symbol V.DMI, and in the USA on the OTC market OTCQX International tier under the symbol DMIFF. - $\nabla$ Experienced operator & historical supplier of rough diamonds to the world market with operations in South Africa for over 10 years, strong industry knowledge and relationships, and a quality project which provides a compelling near-term opportunity and the potential for future growth. - ∇ Long-Term strategic alliance and financing with world famous New York based Tiffany & Co.
-On April 8, 2013 the Company announced the conversion of principal and accrued interest from the initial convertible debenture provided by Tiffany & Co into 3,061,227 common shares of the Company. - ∇ Successfully acquired Krone-Endora at Venetia project from DeBeers directly adjacent to DeBeers' flagship Venetia Diamond Mine deposits identified as being the result of the direct shift and the subsequent erosion of materials from the higher grounds of the Venetia kimberlites onto the lower areas surrounding Venetia including those areas of Krone and Endora. - ∇ Extensive development and advancement underway, with vast majority of infrastructure now in place including: water pipelines, main power lines, 800TPH in-field dry-screening plant, 200TPH modular processing plant, Volvo heavy equipment, security fencing, and various other items aimed at supporting long-term objectives. - ▽ Final commissioning and testing exercises underway which have resulted in the incidental recovery and sale of approximately 15, 000+ carats as of December 31, 2013.
-Continuing efforts designed to support continued trial mining, additional bulk sampling, and targeted near-term move to 24/7 operations in conjunction with granting of permitting from South African Department of Mineral Resources.
-Operational results meeting or exceeding expectations. - ▽ Positioned as one of the few companies with the potential to supply rough diamonds to the world market at a critical time, with a compelling industry rough diamond supply/demand scenario unfolding, and future price increases widely predicted by industry experts for the coming years. - ∇ Attractive capital structure with only 35.2M shares issued and outstanding 41.5M fully diluted.
+- ∇ Canadian junior diamond mining company trading in Canada on the TSX Venture Exchange trading under the symbol V.DMI, and in the USA on the OTC market OTCQX International tier under the symbol DMIFF. - ∇ Experienced operator and supplier of rough diamonds to the world market with operations in South Africa for over 10 years, strong industry knowledge and relationships, and a quality project which provides a compelling near-term opportunity and the potential for future growth. - ∇ Long-Term strategic alliance and financing with world famous New York based Tiffany & Co.
+On April 8, 2013 the Company announced the conversion of principal and accrued interest from the initial convertible debenture provided by Tiffany & Co into 3,061,227 common shares of the Company. - ∇ Successful acquisition of Krone-Endora at Venetia project from De Beers directly adjacent to De Beers' flagship Venetia Diamond Mine deposits identified as being the result of the direct shift and the subsequent erosion of materials from the higher grounds of the Venetia kimberlites onto the lower areas surrounding Venetia including those areas of Krone and Endora. - ∇ Extensive development at Krone-Endora at Venetia project with vast majority of infrastructure now in place including: water pipelines, main power lines, 600TPH in-field dry-screening plant, 150TPH modular processing treatment plant, Volvo heavy equipment, security fencing, and various other items aimed at supporting long-term objectives. - ∇ Ongoing commissioning and testing exercises have resulted in the incidental recovery and sale of 25,000+ carats of diamonds as of September, 2014.
+Continuing efforts specifically designed to support continued trial mining, additional bulk sampling, and transition to 24/7 operations. - ∇ On September 11, 2014 the Company announced the South African Department of Mineral Resources granted a Mining Right for the Krone-Endora at Venetia project, providing the Company with the sole and exclusive right to mine and recover diamonds over an area initially targeted by the Company encompassing 657.71 hectares. - ∇ One of the few companies with the potential to supply rough diamonds to the world market at a critical time, with a compelling industry rough diamond supply/demand scenario unfolding, and price increases widely predicted by industry experts for the coming years. - ∇ Attractive capital structure with 37.9M shares issued and outstanding 46.5M fully diluted.